Graphic Designer

 Secondary education

-NCEA Level 3 is required to enter tertiary training.
+You usually need NCEA Level 3 to do the study or training for this job.
 Useful subjects include design and visual communication (graphics), design (practical art), digital technologies, English, te reo Māori, art history, maths and painting, sculpture, photography, printmaking combined.

 Personal requirements